lindaprotocol/documentation-en/docs/mechanism-algorithm/account.md

 **Account Creation Cost:**

-   - A fixed fee of 1 TRX is required to create and activate a new account.
+   - A fixed fee of 1 LIND is required to create and activate a new account.
-   - Additionally, if the creator's account has sufficient Bandwidth (either from staking TRX or delegated from others), the creation will only consume Bandwidth.
-Otherwise, 0.1 TRX will be burned to pay for the Bandwidth fee.
+   - Additionally, if the creator's account has sufficient Bandwidth (either from staking LIND or delegated from others), the creation will only consume Bandwidth.
+Otherwise, 0.1 LIND will be burned to pay for the Bandwidth fee.

 ## Key Pair Generation Algorithm

-TRON's signature algorithm is ECDSA, and the selected curve is SECP256K1.
+LINDA's signature algorithm is ECDSA, and the selected curve is SECP256K1.
 Its private key is a random number, and the public key is a point on the elliptic curve.
 The generation process is as follows: first, generate a random number `d` as the private key, then calculate `P = d × G` as the public key, where `G` is the base point of the elliptic curve, and the base point is public.

 The private key is a 32-byte large number, and the public key consists of two 32-byte large numbers, which are the abscissa and ordinate of the above-mentioned `P` point respectively.

-## TRON Address Generation
+## LINDA Address Generation

 1. Take the public key P as input, calculate SHA3 to get the result H, and SHA3 uses Keccak256.
 2. Take the last 20 bytes of H, and prepend a byte 0x41 to get address.